From patient care assistant to companion caregiver, there are many opportunities to work in health care with no experience

 Qualifications: There are no requirements to become a companion caregiver with an organization like Papa.
 In this role, you will use your life experience and practical knowhow to help others.
 You can truly make a difference.

-Pay: Part-time companion caregivers for Papa, called Papa Pals, typically earn between $13 and $25 an hour, depending on bonuses and incentives.
+Pay: Part-time companion caregivers for Papa, called Papa Pals, typically earn $20 an hour, depending on bonuses and incentives.
 The job is part-time.
-Currently, Papa is hiring Papa Pals across the country, including rural areas.
+Currently, Papa is hiring Papa Pals in locations across the country, including rural areas.

 Best Fit: This job is a great fit for kind, patient, and reliable people who have a passion for helping others.